 When Phileas Fogg is challenged to prove his contention that a man can go around the world in 80 days, he bets his entire fortune and leaves with a new butler on a world tour.
 This Victorian adventure has a kicker, the bank of England has been robbed.
 Is this Fogg's way of avoiding arrest?
 The detective following him believes so, and his butler is becoming unsure.- Written by John Vogel <firstname.lastname@example.org>

-Adaptation of Jules Verne's novel about a Victorian Englishman who bets that with the new steamships and railways he can do what the title says.- Written by Anonymous
+A Victorian Englishman bets that with the new steamships and railways he can circumnavigate the globe in eighty days.

 Be the first to contribute!
 Just click the "Edit page" button at the bottom of the page or learn more in the Synopsis submission guide.